reelsoftware/phpreelcms/themes.md

 <label>{{__('Login')}}</label>
 ```

 It is not mandatory to work with translations, if you don't need them then just skip updating the default.json file or writing the words inside the special tag.
-Your theme will continue to work just fine but will not have the feature of translations.
+Your theme will continue to work just fine but will not have the translation feature.